nuuuwan/news_lk3_data/README.md

 *2024-02-09 16:58:00* · [`adaderanalk`](https://www.adaderana.lk/news/97146/president-addresses-indian-ocean-conference-calls-for-enhanced-connectivity-infrastructure) · `en`

-President Ranil Wickremesinghe, addressing the 7th Indian Ocean Conference on Friday (Feb.09), has highlighted the critical need for enhanced connectivity infrastructure to accommodate the projected 8-fold increase in the GDP of countries like India and Indonesia by 2050.
+President Ranil Wickremesinghe delivered the keynote speech at the 7th Indian Ocean Conference in Perth, focusing on the theme “Towards a Stable and Sustainable Indian Ocean.”

+He highlighted the critical need for enhanced connectivity infrastructure to accommodate the projected eight-fold increase in the GDP of countries like India and Indonesia by 2050.
-The conference was convened in Perth, Australia under the theme “Towards a Stable and Sustainable Indian Ocean.”

-The Head of State on Thursday morning (Feb.08) embarked on a visit to Australia at the invitation of India Foundation and the Government of Australia to attend the conference.

-The President’s Media Division (PMD) said Wickremesinghe would play a pivotal role in shaping discussions at the conference, slated as a vital forum for dialogue and cooperation within the Indian Ocean Region.

-The conference aims to foster cooperation among 40 participating nations.
-President Wickremesinghe’s participation reflects Sri Lanka’s proactive stance towards regional stability and development.
+Existing channels like the Suez Canal may not be adequate, necessitating new initiatives.
+India’s proposed Mumbai-Iran-Russia and Mumbai-Middle East-Europe corridors, along with projects in the Bay of Bengal and the Chongqing-Kyaukphyu corridor, aim to address this demand.

+Additionally, plans for the Kra land bridge by Thailand and the feasibility studies for land connectivity between India and Sri Lanka underscore efforts to establish Sri Lanka as a Regional Logistics Hub, facilitating trade with South India.

 ...